felixlopz/hubrise-test-task/content/apps/catalog-manager/en/connect-hubrise.md

   description: Instructions on connecting Catalog Manager with HubRise to synchronise catalogs from your ePOS and other systems.
 ---

-Catalog Manager must be connected to your HubRise account before you can import catalogs.
+Catalog Manager must be connected to your HubRise account to create a catalog on HubRise, or edit the content of a catalog you already have in HubRise.
 To connect Catalog Manager to your HubRise account:

 1. Log in to your HubRise Account.
 To create a HubRise Account, visit the HubRise [HubRise Registration Page](https://manager.hubrise.com/signup?locale=en-GB) and follow instructions.
 For more information on HubRise, see [HubRise Getting Started](https://www.hubrise.com/docs/get-started).